RuggeroVisintin/SparkEngineWeb/docs/architecture/decisions/0005-runtime-type-inference-for-nullable-component-properties.md

 - No external dependencies required

 **Tradeoffs:**
-- Developers must apply decorators to new nullable properties
+- Developers must apply the `@Optional` decorator to optional properties
 - Adds a new global registry alongside the type factory